 Rob founded MYO after living and working as a volunteer in Namibia in 2003, where he developed and implemented multiple youth development programs in Arandis.
 He returned to Namibia several times each year for the first few years of MYO operations before enlisting strong local support to assume operational responsibilities.
 Rob remains active as an MYO Board Member and returns every year to visit and attend to MYO matters.
-He lives in Columbus Ohio with his noble dog Mandela.
+Rob now lives in Cleveland Ohio.

 Vera Leech is a Trustee and Board Member of Mondesa Youth Opportunities Trust, having first become involved with the Trust in 2008.
 Education is important to Vera – she is a teacher, who first qualified in Zimbabwe and she has now been involved with education for over 40 years.
 Vera majored in English which has served her well – the continent of Africa is in desperate need of experienced English teachers who are committed to their work.
 She and her husband Michael immigrated to Namibia 35 years ago, and they have loved this country from the first moment.
 Here they have lived happily with their two children, loving the land, the people and the lifestyle.
 They believe that Namibia is one of Africa’s jewels.
 Vera is proud to be a part of the MYO story and believes in the power of reading.
 Namibia has a poor reading culture and Vera encourages the teachers to promote the power of reading as it is the key to all learning.